managarm/managarm/docs/src/building/index.md

     cd build
     xbstrap init ../src
     ```
-1. There are several meta-packages available which control what software is build, this means that the build can be started using one of the following commands:
+1. There are several meta-packages available which control what software is built, this means that the build can be started using one of the following commands:

     If you want the full managarm experience with a selection of terminal and gui software available to try out use
     ```bash